-Just after the injury, there is no way to avoid that inevitable pain, but how long the pain remains will be a clue to whether or not it’s broken.
+Just after the injury, there is no way to avoid that inevitable pain, but how long the pain remains will be a clue as to whether or not it’s broken.
 If it only hurts for a couple of hours, then it’s probably just stubbed.
-If it hurts the rest of the day and longer, you may have a fracture or a broken bone.
+If it hurts the rest of the day and longer, you may have a fracture.

 When you stub your toe, it’s normal to expect some bruising and even some blood under the toenail.
 But, if the discoloration lasts for a few days, if it spreads, or if it seems like there is too much blood under the nail, you might have a broken toe.
 Pay attention to the color too!
 Is it the same color as your bruises normally are?
 Or is it darker or more abnormal?
 These could be signs of a more serious injury.

 Assess the shape of your injured toe.
 If you compare your injured toe to its matching partner on your other foot, and there’s a noticeable difference in shape, you may need to see a doctor.
 If your toe is slightly crooked or stuck in a bent position, either upwards or downwards, it’s in your best interest to get an x-ray.